 They could sell their home if it is larger than they need and move somewhere smaller and more manageable.
 This could free up some money to pay for care costs.
 This could work well for someone who is not eligible for help from the local council or who prefers to fund their own care.
 Find out more about down sizing your home to fund long term care on the Money Advice Service website.

 Paying for a care home is expensive and if you live with the person you care for, you may have particular concerns about how you will be affected.
 Aside from the emotional implications there are also practical things to think about.
-You can find a guide to care home fees and the treatment of couples on the Housing Care website.
+You can find a guide to care home fees and the treatment of couples on the First Stop website.

 Many people moving in to care are worried about having to sell their home.
-You can find a guide to how property is treated on the Housing Care website.
+You can find a guide to how property is treated on the First Stop website.

 South Gloucestershire council and Bristol City council have produced information about paying for residential care.
 There is more detailed information about the way Bristol City council works out charges on the Bristol City council website.